Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

-# Call of Cthulhu 7th Edition (Unofficial) for Foundry VTT.
+# Call of Cthulhu 7th ed.
+(Unofficial) for Foundry VTT.

 For the list of changes, see: [CHANGELOG](.github/CHANGELOG.md).

 For contributing guidelines, see: [CONTRIBUTING](./github/CONTRIBUTING.md).

 ## Disclaimer.